deitch/jsmx/README.md

 Usage
 -----
 Inside your app, jsmx is nothing more or less than an event emitter (ok, actually an EventEmitter2 https://github.com/hij1nx/EventEmitter2 ).
-You need only two steps to get on your way:
+You need only three steps to get on your way:

-# Start a listener on a port (default is 9002)
+1. Start a listener on a port (default is 9002)
-# Attach an event listener
+2. Attach an event listener
+3. Send a management event

 ````JavaScript
 var mx = require('jsmx');